 About Bank Forward

 We got our start as a small business, a small bank in a small town, in 1927.
 Our founder, A. C. Brown had a simple formula for success, “Take care of the customer!”
-It’s a promise we’ve kept for over 85 years and one we intend to stick to.
+It’s a promise we’ve kept for 90years and one we intend to stick to.

 On its 50th anniversary in 1977, the bank held $9.5 million in assets.

 TOGETHER WE’RE STRONG